modir/laminas-book/docs/forms.md

     you use the single controller action for both displaying the form and processing its data.

-Form fields are typically created inside of the form model's constructor (look at line 21).
+Form fields are typically created inside of the form model's init-method.
 In the next section, we will learn which form fields are available and how to add them to the form model.

 ## Form Elements